pirapira/bamboo/doc/semantics.md

 When the world calls the program, the program might return, leaving the persistent state `B()`; intuitively, that's the meaning of `return then become B()`.
 Otherwise, there is a possibility that the program fails, leaving the persistent state as `A()` (this possibility comes from EVM's out-of-gas).

-When the world again calls the program, the program might return, leaving the persistent state `C()`; intuitively, that's the meaning of `return then become C()`.
-Otherwise, there is a possibility that the prorgram fails, leaving the persistent state as `B()` (this possibility comes from EVM's out-of-gas).
+When the world calls the program again, the program might return, leaving the persistent state `C()`; intuitively, that's the meaning of `return then become C()`.
+Otherwise, there is a possibility that the program fails, leaving the persistent state as `B()` (this possibility comes from EVM's out-of-gas).

 When the world calls the program again, the program might destroy itself.
 This is described in `selfdestruct(this)`.
 The form `selfdestruct(.)` takes one argument, which specifies the account where the remaining ETH balance goes.
 The keyword `this` represents the Ethereum account where the program is deployed.
 Bamboo inherits EVM's special behavior when the program's own address is specified as the receiver of the remaining balance.
 In that case, the remaining balance disappears.
 After selfdestruction, the program's state contains the `killed` flag `true`.
 Again, there is a possibility that the program fails, leaving the persistent state as `C()` and the `killed` flag `false` (this possibility comes from EVM's out-of-gas).